Coachuhar/MercuryConfigurator/README.md

 What things you need to run the project

 * [Python 3](https://www.python.org/)
-* [PIP](https://pypi.org/project/pip/) - Python Package manager. it shuold just come with your Python3 Installation
+* [PIP](https://pypi.org/project/pip/) - Python Package manager.
+It should just come with your Python3 Installation
 * [NodeJS](https://nodejs.org/en/) - Mainly just to make use of NPM
 * [Django](https://www.djangoproject.com/)
 * [React](https://reactjs.org/)